-Architecture Professors with little to no experience tend to make between $38360 and $52110 while the more experienced ones make over $100680 per year.
+Architecture Professors with little to no experience tend to make between $42540 and $62440 while the more experienced ones can earn over $125020 per year.

-1 of the easiest ways to increase your salary as An Architecture Professor is to move to a higher paying state like NY.
-Right now, the highest paying states for Architecture Professors are NY, AL, FL, UT and CA.
+One of the easiest ways to increase your salary as a Postsecondary Architecture Teacher is to move to a higher paying state like PR.
+Right now, the highest paying states for Architecture Professors are PR, NY, RI, MA and SC.

-3 other factors that can increase your salary as An Architecture Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Architecture Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Architecture Professors what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Architecture Professors what degree they had when they got the job and most of them said they had a PhD followed by a First Professional Degree.